Dear Robyn

 Some entries are essays like I would write for a class and some might read more like journal entries.
 Sometimes I might even post voice notes if it’s flowing better that way.
 I still don’t know what form this is going to take so it’s a little all over the place.

-The story might not be in order although I’ll try to make it make sense.
+It may not be told in order although I’ll try to make it make sense.
 There is so much to it that there will be tangents.
 If I mention something that is not clear yet it will be clear in another story.

 Somethings are still not clear to me.

 I’ve become an expert at recognizing patterns and connections.
-I’m decoding it and interpreting but I really don’t think I’m making it up.
-Most of the time I don’t know where the story is coming from.
+I’m decoding it and interpreting it and it doesn't feel like I'm making it up.

 Margaret Atwood says "when you're writing fiction, everybody thinks you're secretly writing about real people and things.
 But if you write an autobiography, they think you're lying as one does."